History of Peru: Third Militarism (1930–1939)

 Sánchez Cerro called for elections while in power, intending to run as a candidate.
 Due to this, a revolt took place in Arequipa, where Sánchez Cerro was forced to resign.
 As a result, then Archbishop of Lima, Monsignor Mariano Holguín took over the junta on April 1, 1931.
 After a few hours, Holguín transferred his power to Leoncio Elías.
-Elías had called a metting where it was agreed that David Samanez Ocampo would become the new head of state, but arrangements for this never took place, as he was overthrown by Gustavo Jiménez, who had returned from Arequipa, where he had travelled to stop the revolt.
+Elías had called a meeting where it was agreed that David Samanez Ocampo would become the new head of state, but arrangements for this never took place, as he was overthrown by Gustavo Jiménez, who had returned from Arequipa, where he had travelled to stop the revolt.
 Nevertheless, Samanez Ocampo, who was chosen due to his popularity, assumed the presidency on March 11, 1931, and called for elections on October 11 of the same year.
 As a result, Sánchez Cerro was elected president of Peru.

 Sánchez Cerro's government was opposed by the left-wing American Popular Revolutionary Alliance, and, as a result, political repression was brutal in the early 1930s, with tens of thousands of Apristas were executed or imprisoned.
 A revolt that took place in Trujillo and was brutally repressed was one such example.

 This period was also characterized by a sudden population growth and an increase in urbanization.
 According to Alberto Flores Galindo, "By the 1940 census, the last that utilized racial categories, mestizos were grouped with whites, and the two constituted more than 53 percent of the population.
 Mestizos likely outnumbered the indigenous peoples and were the largest population group."

 Under Sánchez Cerro's constitutional government, a new constitution would be adopted, and works such as the construction of the Carretera Central, which connected Lima with La Oroya, Tarma and La Merced and the investment in the Peruvian Armed Forces took place.
 The latter proved to be an important part of the government, as all three branches of the Armed Forces would soon become involved in the conflict with Colombia, that would erupt into armed conflict in September 1932.